 At MVP, we are proud of our team of experienced Pilates and movement teachers.
-Our professionals come from diverse Pilates backgrounds and lineages, including Classical, Contemporary, Rehabilitative, and sports-specific Pilates.
+Our teachers come from diverse Pilates backgrounds and lineages, including Classical, Contemporary, Rehabilitative, and sports-specific Pilates.

-Each teacher has their own unique style and approach to helping clients.
+Each MVP teacher is a comprehensively-trained Pilates professional and Independent Contractor, with a unique style and approach to helping clients.
 Take a look at our profiles…we hope to find you a perfect match!

 Are you a Pilates teacher looking for a studio where you can teach and/or rent space?
 We are always interested in in meeting like-minded movement enthusiasts.

 Email us: email@example.com.